Richard Desmond

 - Richard Desmond founded Northern & Shell, which published the Daily Express newspapers, OK! and Star magazines, and operates UK's Health Lottery.

-- He was raised by his secretary mom in a garage apartment -- his parents divorced after his dad, an advertising executive, gambled away their savings.
+- Desmond was raised by his secretary mom in a garage apartment.
+His parents divorced after his dad, an advertising executive, gambled away their savings.

-- Desmond started his first magazine, International Musician, at age 22 with a $60,000 loan, then became Penthouse's U.K. licensee.
+- Desmond cofounded his first magazine, International Musician and Recording World, at age 22, then became Penthouse's UK licensee.

-- He expanded to titles like Asian Babes and Posh Housewives, then sold some holdings and went mass market, launching OK! and buying Express Newspapers.
+- He expanded to titles like Asian Babes and Posh Housewives, then sold some holdings and went mass market, launching OK! and buying Express Newspapers, including the Daily Express, Sunday Express and Daily Star from United News & Media.

 - In 2003, Desmond created the band RD Crusaders with Roger Daltrey from The Who and other musicians.